-Born to a large, poor family in Chatanooga, Tennessee, Bessie joined a travelling minstrel show at age 14.
+Born to a large, poor family in Chatanooga, Tennessee, Bessie joined a traveling minstrel show at age 14.
 Bessie was soon performing on stages all over the country as The Empress of the Blues.
 In 1933, Smith recorded "Gimmie a Pigfoot," featuring Benny Goodman and Jack Teagarden, for John Hammond's Okeh record label.
 In the last verse Smith sings, "Gimmie a reefer" in this video.

 "[S]he was more than merely famous, she was a living symbol of personal freedom: she did what she liked; she spoke her mind, no matter how outrageous her opinion; she flouted bourgeois norms and engaged in alcohol, drugs, and recreational sex," wrote Buzzy Jackson in A Bad Woman Feeling Good (2005, W.W.
 Norton & Co., New York).